SMAC-Group/course_intro_statistics/chapters/chapter2.md

 <opt text="None of them are correct."> No, one of them seems to be OK here! </opt>
 </choice>

-As previously mentioned, we are interested in comparing if there is a difference in the mean of oxygen saturation of the patients (corresponding to the variable `spo2`) depending on their admission to an ICU (corresponding to the variable `icu`).
-The variable `icu` is divided into `1` (for patients that are admitted to an ICU) and `0` (for patients that are not admitted to an ICU) groups.
-Using this information, complete the code below to construct the variables of interest:
+As previously mentioned, we are interested in testing if ICU patients have lower mean of oxygen saturation (corresponding to the variable `spo2`) compared to the non-ICU patients.
+The variable `icu` has values of `1` (for patients that are admitted to an ICU) and `0` (for patients that are not admitted to an ICU).
+Using this information, please complete the code below to construct the variables of interest:

 <codeblock id="chap2_covid1">

-Remember that `icu` is `1` for the patients that are admitted and `0` otherwise.
+Remember that `icu` is `1` for the patients that are admitted to an ICU and `0` otherwise.

 </codeblock>

-Next, we wish to visualize the empirical distribution of the data in order the select a suitable test.
+Next, we wish to visualize the empirical distribution of the data in order to select a suitable test.
 Complete the code below to construct boxplots comparing the two groups:

 <codeblock id="chap2_covid2">

-You can use the function `boxplot_w_points`...
+Which function in the `idar` R package that allows to construct boxplots of two groups?

 </codeblock>

-Based on this graph, which of the following tests appears to be the most suitable:
+Based on this graph, which of the following test appears to be the most suitable?

 <choice id="chap2_icu2">
-<opt text="Student t-test."> The student t-test assume that the variances of the two groups are same.
-This is very hard to verify in practice and for this reason, it is preferable to avoid using this test.</opt>
+<opt text="Student's t-test."> The student's t-test assumes that the variances of the two groups are the same.
+This is very hard to verify in practice and thus, it is preferable to avoid using this test.</opt>
-<opt text="Welch t-test." > The outliers that ca be observed in the previous graph tend to indicate that this choice is dangerous. </opt>
+<opt text="Welch's t-test." > The outliers observed in this graph tend to indicate that this choice can be problematic. </opt>
 <opt text="Wilcoxon test." correct = "true" > This is arguably the best choice for this problem. </opt>
 </choice>

-Based on the test and hypotheses you selected, complete the code below to obtain the desired p-value:
+Based on the test and hypotheses you selected, complete the code below to obtain the p-value for the test of interest.

 <codeblock id="chap2_covid3">

-You can use the function `wilcox.test`...
+The function `wilcox.test` can be used for Wilcoxon test.

 </codeblock>

-<p>Based on the p-value you obtained, what should you do (assuming <span class="math inline">\(\alpha = 0.05\)</span>):</p>
+<p>Based on the p-value you obtained, what can you conclude (assuming <span class="math inline">\(\alpha = 0.05\)</span>):</p>

 <choice id="chap2_icu2">
-<opt text="Accept the null hypothesis."> Nope you can never do that!</opt>
+<opt text="Accept the null hypothesis."> Nope you can never accept the null!</opt>
-<opt text="Reject the alternative hypothesis." > Nope you can never do that!</opt>
+<opt text="Reject the alternative hypothesis." > Nope you can never reject the alternative!</opt>
-<opt text="Reject the null and accepted the alternative hypothesis." correct = "true" > 👍 </opt>
+<opt text="Reject the null and accept the alternative hypothesis." correct = "true" > 👍 </opt>
 <opt text="Fail to reject the null hypothesis." > Since the p-value is smaller than alpha, this is not correct. </opt>
 </choice>

 Therefore, we should conclude regarding the claim that the average oxygen saturation of the patients admitted to an ICU is lower than the ones that are not:

 <choice id="chap2_icu3">
-<opt text="Since we were able the accept the alternative hypothesis it is certain that the claim is correct."> Nope, we can never be sure! 😉 </opt>
+<opt text="Since we were able to accept the alternative hypothesis it is certain that the claim is correct."> Nope, we can never be sure! 😉 </opt>
-<opt text="Since we were able the accept the alternative hypothesis we can't conclude anything." > It is when we fail to reject the null that we can't really conclude anything. </opt>
+<opt text="Since we were able to accept the alternative hypothesis we can't conclude anything." > It is when we fail to reject the null that we can't really conclude anything. </opt>
 <opt text="Since we were able the accept the null hypothesis it is plausible that the claim is correct." > Are you sure you can accept the null? </opt>
-<opt text="Since we were able the accept the alternative hypothesis it is plausible that the claim is correct." correct = "true" > 👍 </opt>
+<opt text="Since we were able to accept the alternative hypothesis it is plausible that the claim is correct." correct = "true" > 👍 </opt>
 </choice>

 </exercise>